git-mirror/wordpress-akismet/readme.txt

 * Fixed padding bug in "author" column of posts screen
 * Added margin-top to "cleared by ..." badges on dashboard
 * Fix possible error when calling akismet_cron_recheck()
-* Clean up more PHP warnings
+* Fix more PHP warnings
 * Clean up XHTML warnings for comment nonce
+* Fix for possible condition where scheduled comment re-checks could get stuck
+* Clean up the comment meta details after deleting a comment

 = 2.5.0 =